tjpeden/express-resource-new/Readme.md

         root: true, // Creates resource on the root path (overrides name)
         name: 'posts', // Overrides module name (folder name)
-        id: 'id' // Overrides the default id from singular form of `name` }
+        id: 'id' // Overrides the default id from singular form of `name` },
       index: function(request, response) {
         response.send('articles index');
       },
       /* ... */
     };

 Lastly just call `app.resource()` with your controller name.
 Nesting is done by passing a function that can call `app.resource()` for each nested resource.
-Options can also be passed as the second parameter.
+Options can also be passed as the second parameter which override the options set in the controller itself.

     var express = require('express'),
         Resource = require('express-resource-new'),